 We launched our apprentice scheme in 2013 as we realised that there was a wealth of enthusiastic and eager recent school leavers who needed the opportunity to take their first step on the employment pathway.
-We engaged with the City of London Apprenticeship Scheme and CSTT to recruit apprentices for surveying, finance, business administration, IT and HR to work with teams based nationwide.
-Four years on, we continue to recruit apprentices for 12 month programmes, with the opportunity for it to develop into a full time position within JLL.
-We are currently recruiting nationwide for apprentices to join us in August 2017, click here to apply.
-The deadline is 16th June at 5pm.
-Please note that no late applications will be accepted under any circumstance.
+We partner with BPP and UCEM to recruit apprentices for surveying, finance, business administration, IT and HR to work with teams based nationwide.
+Four years on, we continue to recruit apprentices for 12 and 24 month programmes, with the opportunity for it to develop into a full time position within JLL.
+On 1st February 2018 we will begin recruiting nationwide for apprentices to join us in September 2018.
+The deadline for applications is 31st May 2018: please note that no late applications will be accepted under any circumstance.

 Changing the Face of Property (CTFOP) is a joint initiative launched in 2012 by a number of major property firms to increase diversity and inclusion across all levels of our business and raise awareness of careers in the property industry.
 As a founder member of CTFOP, JLL works to engage with school students and careers advisers across the UK to increase the talent pipeline for the next generation of property professionals.
 Our apprentice scheme launched in 2013 is designed to offer real work opportunities for people at the beginning of their career who are looking for an alternative to university and complements our broader emerging talent agenda.
 CTFOP is a gold sponsor of the RICS D&I conference and all firms became early adopters of the RICS Inclusive Employer Quality Mark.